How to Implement Custom Encryption in Java: A Practical Guide Using XOR

 License Acquisition Steps

-- Temporary License: Obtain a temporary license for extended evaluation.
+2. Temporary License: Request a temporary license for full-featured evaluation (great for POCs)

 Basic Initialization and Setup